 How Will We Win?

-Each quarter, take the time to regroup with your team to make certain they are treating their book of business like their own business.
-How are they leveraging company resources such as marketing, product, sales development reps and executives to manage their business plan to success?
-Approach the QBR as a valuable opportunity to develop and reinforce methodology and process rigor, spur best practice sharing, and optimize team performance to set up winning future quarters.
+Each quarter, take the time to regroup with your team to ensure they are treating their book of business like their own business.
+How are they leveraging company resources — such as marketing, product and sales development reps and executives — to manage their business plan to success?
+Approach the QBR as a valuable opportunity to develop and reinforce methodology and process rigor, spur best-practice sharing and optimize team performance to set up winning future quarters.